For all in New Zealand and visitors, who are Welsh, or have Welsh connections, or maybe just interested, and want to find out more!

 There are numerous other Societies, local groups, and organisations with Welsh connections throughout New Zealand.
 Here are some of them.
 Click on the underlined links to go to that organisation’s website.
 If you know of others, and wish to be listed (and linked) here, let us know: Welsh Society of Wellington – Auckland Welsh Club – Auckland Welsh Choir – Auckland Welsh Society – Cambrian Society of Canterbury – Dunedin Welsh circle – New Plymouth Welsh – Rotorua Welsh – Welsh Kiwis of Blenheim – Welsh Kiwis of Nelson

 The Welsh Gymanfa Ganu Association of NZ Inc. (WGGANZ) organises a Cymanfa Ganu (Community Hymn singing) in a different city every 2 years.
 In 2016 it was in Wellington.
-The next Cymanfa Ganu will be in New Plymouth in October 2018.
-In future we expect it to be in Rotorua and then Auckland.
+The next Cymanfa Ganu was in New Plymouth in 2018.
+In future we expect it to be in Rotorua in 2020 and then Auckland.